Final Entry Deadline: August 1st, 2025!

 Team & Internal Initiatives

 If your company or organization is taking steps to foster better internal cultures and empower its members, consider entering our Team & Leadership categories.
-Honors for this work cover internal programs like Employee Retention Initiatives, ERG Initiatives or Hiring Initiatives.
+Honors for this work cover internal programs like Corporate Social Responsibility, Employee Retention Initiatives, or Special Workplace Initiatives.
 You can also choose to nominate an individual member of your team for Business Leader, Young Leader and Nonprofit Leader.

-Determine where your project’s strengths lie to decide which categories suit it best.
+Determine where your strengths lie, and what is the unique angle of your work related to any category.
 For example, a joint podcast between a media company and institution would do well in both Podcast or Audio and Partnership or Collaboration categories.
-Also, if your work focuses on creative skill or expertise, enter it in our craft categories.
+For work that focuses on creative skill or expertise, consider our craft categories.
 They include:

 • Best Use of AI – Product, Innovation or Service